Students who canceled ill-fated spring break trip say they aren't getting refunds

 Gleenblatt said she was taken aback.

-“I couldn’t believe they were gonna take college kids outside the country at that point,” she said.
-“They had ‘no compelling reason.’
-I’m like, ‘Seriously...no compelling reason?’”
+"I couldn't believe they were going to take college kids outside the country at that point," she said.
+"They had 'no compelling reason.'
+I'm like, 'Seriously ... no compelling reason?'"

-She said she believes JusCollege was banking on kids to go who didn't know any better or hadn't thought it through.
+She said she believes JusCollege was banking on kids who didn't know any better or hadn't thought it through.

 "It's terrible to exploit kids like that," she said.